List of Comets in 2013

 (Various Perihelion Dates in 2013)

-Dozens of tiny comets, known as sungrazers or sunskirters, are expected to return to tightly orbit the Sun in 2013, but they will probably only be visible from space observatories like SOHO and LASCO.
+Dozens of tiny comets, known as sungrazers or sunskirters, returned to tightly orbit the Sun in 2013, but they were only be visible from space observatories like SOHO and LASCO.
 The general public can comb through movies and images captured by SOHO, attempting to discover the next comet.
 It's not as impossible as it sounds, a comet is discovered every three days on average.

 A List of all Comets that will reach Perihelion in 2013

 All comets no matter how faint, provided they experience their perihelion in 2013, are listed below alongside the day of discovery, next perihelion, orbital period, diameter and apparent magnitude.
 Each column is sortable.

 |C/2011 F1||Comet LINEAR (2011 F1)||2013/01/08||10|

 |125P/Spacewatch||Comet Spacewatch (125P)||2013/02/17||19|

 |C/2007 T2||Comet Kowalski||2013/02/25||19|

 |C/2006 S1||Comet Christensen (2006 S1)||2013/03/17||21|